apache/cordova-coho/bin/README.md

 data to JavaScript.
 Previously known as PhoneGap, the name changed happened when PhoneGap was donated to the Apache foundation.

-Currently Apache Cordova is an effort undergoing incubation at The Apache Software Foundation (ASF), sponsored by the Apache Incubator project.
-Incubation is required of all newly accepted projects until a further review indicates that the infrastructure, communications, and decision making process have stabilized in a manner consistent with other successful ASF projects.
-While incubation status is not necessarily a reflection of the completeness or stability of the code, it does indicate that the project has yet to be fully endorsed by the ASF.
+Currently Apache Cordova is a top level project at The Apache Software Foundation (ASF).

 Why?
 -------------------